* Politicians back immediate talks with council of ministers

-Environmental campaigners welcomed Tuesday’s vote.
+Environmental groups welcomed Tuesday’s vote.

-Brook Riley, energy campaigner for Friends of the Earth Europe, said the parliamentarians “could have gone further”, but that it was a good result.
+Brook Riley, energy campaigner for Friends of the Earth Europe, said the parliamentarians “could have gone further”, but it was a good result.

 He cited Commission figures that meeting the EU’s 20 percent efficiency target for 2020 would cut greenhouse gas emissions by 740 million tonnes, create up to 2 million new jobs, cut dependence on energy imports and save more than 1,000 euros ($1,300) per year per household.